Guide to ICC Uniform Rules for Demand Guarantees URDG 758 Second edition

 ISBN : 978-92-842-0643-8

-(Kindly note the book will be published and posted in December).
+Kindly note the book will be published mid December 2024.

 The first edition of this Guide was widely acclaimed.
 This substantially revised and expanded volume is equally indispensable for bankers, businesses, lawyers and bank supervisors.